aws-samples/aws-modernization-with-quali/content/module3/37_page.md

 #### The default pipeline loaded with this Jenkins instance will automatically run the following steps:

-1. Retrieve latest code of the promotion app from GitHub.
+1. Retrieve the latest code of the promotion app from GitHub.
-2. Build artifact package (latest build).
+2. Build the artifact package (latest build).
-3. Upload Build to S3 repository.
+3. Upload the build to the S3 repository.
 4. Deploy the promotion application to AWS in a Colony Sandbox.
 5. Run tests.
 6. Terminate the promotion application.